reyoung/torch_memory_saver/README.md

 A PyTorch library that allows tensor memory to be temporarily released and resumed later.

-During the pause:
-- Physical memory is released
-- Virtual address is preserved

-When resume:
-- Virtual address is restored to the original one

 Please refer to https://github.com/sgl-project/sglang/issues/2542#issuecomment-2563641647 for details.

 ## Examples